-Awareness of the newly passed EU General Data Protection Regulation (GDPR) among marketers may rocketed over the past few months – just 6% have never heard of it – but a third of businesses say they still feel ‘unprepared’ for the changes.
+Awareness of the newly passed EU General Data Protection Regulation (GDPR) among marketers may have rocketed over the past few months – just 6% have never heard of it – but a third of businesses say they still feel ‘unprepared’ for the changes.

 That is according to the first of the DMA’s bi-annual studies into the marketing industry’s awareness and preparedness for the GDPR, which also shows 42% believe their marketing efforts will be ‘very’ or ‘extremely’ affected by the new laws.